Winter Events for Everyone

 If you are competitive but running isn’t your thing, we have a few contests that might invoke thoughts of the Olympics scheduled at the Market Barn area of town.
 You’ll find the Market Barns in the center of town or just follow your nose.
 It’s where our local fire department is cooking up some delicious Open Fire Chili.
 Grab a souvenir mug and settle in for some athletic competition.

-If you’re looking for a little family competition head over to the Festhalle Barn where you’ll find a 9 hole mini golf course.
+If you’re looking for a little family competition head over to the Festhalle Barn where you’ll find a mini golf course.
 It’s a lot of fun as each hole is designed by a different business

 Winterfest Wine Walk